 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up-to-date information is reflected on the map in this section and in JNCC’s MPA mapper and the evidence underpinning this can be viewed in the Evidence section below.
+The most up-to-date information is reflected on the map in this section and in JNCC’s MPA Mapper and the evidence underpinning this can be viewed in the Monitoring and Evidence section below.

 The diagram below is a summary of the key milestones involved in the selection and designation of Farnes East MCZ.
 More detail can be found in the Relevant Documentation section below.